Emily S. Day, Ph.D.

 PI: Lloyd A. Bumm

 Dr. Emily Day was born in Ponca City, Oklahoma, and obtained her B.S. in Physics with a Minor in Mathematics from the University of Oklahoma in 2006, graduating summa cum laude.
 Dr. Day received the Carl Albert Award, which is granted to the top senior in the College of Arts and Sciences based on academics, moral force of character, and promise of future service to the state and nation.
 In 2006, Dr. Day moved to Rice University, where she joined the laboratory of Dr. Jennifer West.
 There, she developed nanoparticle-mediated photothermal therapy as a treatment for glioblastoma, the most aggressive and lethal form of primary brain tumor.
 During her time at Rice University, Dr. Day received a National Science Foundation Graduate Research Fellowship, a Rice President’s Graduate Fellowship, and was a Howard Hughes Medical Institute Med-Into-Grad Fellow.
 Upon completing her Ph.D. in 2011, Dr. Day was awarded an International Institute for Nanotechnology postdoctoral fellowship and joined the laboratory of Dr. Chad Mirkin at Northwestern University, where her research focused on developing RNA-gold nanoparticles conjugates known as spherical nucleic acids to treat glioblastoma through gene regulation.
 Dr. Day also received a National Institutes of Health F32 Ruth L. Kirschstein National Research Service Award postdoctoral fellowship during her time at Northwestern University.
-Dr. Day joined the faculty in the Department of Biomedical Engineering at the University of Delaware in 2013.
+Dr. Day joined the faculty in the Department of Biomedical Engineering at the University of Delaware in 2013, and was promoted to Associate Professor in 2020.
 Her research builds upon the theme of engineering nanoscale materials for high precision therapy of disease developed during her graduate and postdoctoral work.